Optimist (dinghy)

-The Optimist is a small, single-handed sailing dinghy intended for use by young people up to the age of 15.
+The Optimist, also known as Opti, is a small, single-handed sailing dinghy intended for use by young people up to the age of 15.

 The Optimist is one of the two most popular sailing dinghies in the world, with over 150,000 boats officially registered with the class and many more built but never registered.
 It is sailed in over 120 countries and it is one of only two sailboats as an International Class by World Sailing exclusively for sailors under 16.

 Origin

-The Optimist was designed in 1947 by American Clark Mills at the request of the Clearwater Florida Optimist service club following a proposal by Major Clifford McKay to offer low-cost sailing for young people.
+The Optimist was designed in 1947 by American Clarke Mills at the request of the Clearwater Florida Optimist service club following a proposal by Major Clifford McKay to offer low-cost sailing for young people.
 The Optimist Club ran a soap box derby, but wanted more than a single-day event.
 Thus they were looking for a low-cost equivalent for sailing.
-He designed a simple pram that could be built from two 4' x 8' sheets of plywood, and donated the plan to the Optimists.
+The ultimate design was a simple pram that could be built from two four-foot-by-eight-foot sheets of plywood, that was donated to the Optimists.

 The design was slightly modified and introduced to Europe by Axel Damgaard, and spread outwards across Europe from Scandinavia.
-The design was standardized in 1960 and became a strict One-Design in 1995.
+The design was standardized in 1960 and became a strict one-design in 1995.

+The forerunner of the Optimist was the eight-foot Sabot.

 Description

 Rig

 The single sail of the Optimist is sprit-rigged.
 Two battens stiffen the leech.
 It is secured evenly with ties along the luff to the mast and along the foot to the boom, pulled down tightly by a vang/kicker.
 The light, slim third spar, the sprit, extends through a loop at the peak of the sail; the bottom rests in the eye of a short cable or string which hangs along the front edge of the mast.
 Raising and lowering the sprit and adjusting the boom vang and outhaul allow for adaptation of sail trim to a range of wind conditions.

 The spars may be made from aluminium or wood, but are invariably aluminium in modern boats.

-A monograph-style "IO" insignia (after IODA - the International Optimist Dinghy Association) on the sail is a registered trade-mark and may only be used under licence from the International Optimist Association.
+A monograph-style "IO" insignia (after IODA – the International Optimist Dinghy Association) on the sail is a registered trade-mark and may only be used under licence from the International Optimist Association.
 Optimists also have a national sail number using the Olympic abbreviation of their country and a sequential numbers. e.g. RSA for South Africa.